Bringet dem Herrn Ehre seines Namens, BWV 148: History and words

 Bach wrote the cantata for the 17th Sunday after Trinity.
 The prescribed readings for the Sunday were from the Epistle to the Ephesians, the admonition to keep the unity of the Spirit, and from the Gospel of Luke, healing a man with dropsy on the Sabbath.
 The cantata text refers not to the healing, but to the honour due to God on the Sabbath.
 The words for the opening chorus are from Psalm 29.
 The lyrics of the cantata are based on a poem in six verses of Picander, "Weg, ihr irdischen Geschäfte", published in 1725 in his first spiritual book Erbauliche Gedanken.
 The Bach scholar Alfred Dürr has nevertheless reason to date the cantata in 1723 already, suggesting that the cantata text may have preceded the poem, but there is no certain evidence that the cantata was not composed some years later.

 The first recitative describes the desire for God as expressed in Psalm 42, "As the hart panteth after the water brooks, so panteth my soul after thee, O God."
-Only the melody of the closing chorale "Auf meinen lieben Gott" (Lübeck, 1603) is known.
+Only the melody of the source chorale "Auf meinen lieben Gott" (Lübeck, 1603) (used as the basis for the closing movement) is known.
 Some musicologists including Werner Neumann suggested the words of the fifth verse of that chorale, others such as Philipp Spitta and the edition of the Bach Gesellschaft preferred the final verse of Johann Heermann's hymn "Wo soll ich fliehen hin" (1630) which was sung to the same melody in Leipzig.

 Bach first performed the cantata on 19 September 1723 or 23 September 1725.